-Teledyne opened its new $4 million Oil & Gas Technology Development Center in Daytona Beach, Florida
+Teledyne Opens New $4 Million Oil & Gas Technology Center In Daytona Beach, Florida

 The new technology center will be located in a 50,000-square-foot industrial building adjacent to Teledyne’s current facility on Willamson Boulevard.
 Together, the complex will cover 150,000 square feet.